stuff-by-3-random-dudes/UWUVCI-AIO-WPF/UWUVCI AIO WPF/uwuvci_installer_creator/{app}/Readme.txt

 Thanks for downloading UWUVCI-3!
-If you didn't download us from the official source (https://github.com/stuff-by-3-random-dudes/UWUVCI-AIO-WPF/releases) then you might be using a custom version that someone else made.
+If you didn't download it from the official source (https://github.com/stuff-by-3-random-dudes/UWUVCI-AIO-WPF/releases), then you might be using a custom version that someone else made.

 If you're looking for the FAQ, keep scrolling.

-If you're interested in the discord: https://discord.gg/mPZpqJJVmZ
+If you're interested in the Discord: https://discord.gg/mPZpqJJVmZ

 If you're curious about the latest changes: https://github.com/stuff-by-3-random-dudes/UWUVCI-AIO-WPF/releases/latest

-If you want to check out the Official UWUVCI 3 Video Series: https://www.youtube.com/watch?v=I5UdYcVSRSA&list=PLbQMtrmXFIxQ1hpvu9m1th41vsaqnZ2Id
+If you want to check out the official UWUVCI 3 video series: https://www.youtube.com/watch?v=I5UdYcVSRSA&list=PLbQMtrmXFIxQ1hpvu9m1th41vsaqnZ2Id

-By the time you're reading this, active development on UWUVCI-3 would have ended.
+By the time you're reading this, active development on UWUVCI-3 has ended.
-I, ZestyTS, have been the active developer on UWUVCI-3 since late 2020, and I have been helping the original creator on making UWUVCI-Prime (aka 4).
+I, ZestyTS, have been the active developer on UWUVCI-3 since late 2020 and have been helping the original creator with UWUVCI-Prime (aka 4).

-For history as to what I've done on the project, I fixed a lot of bugs, and helped get UWUVCI-3 out of beta while introducing new features to UWUVCI like Widescreen for N64, DarkFilter removal for N64 and GBA, C2W for Wii, added support for Win7/8, support for Unix (helper app), etc...
+For history as to what I've done on the project, I fixed a lot of bugs and helped get UWUVCI-3 out of beta while introducing new features like:
+	Widescreen for N64
+	DarkFilter removal for N64 and GBA
+	C2W for Wii
+	Added support for Win7/8
+	Support for Unix (helper app), etc.

-If you'd like to donate to me
+If you'd like to donate to me: https://ko-fi.com/zestyts
-https://ko-fi.com/zestyts

-If you'd like to donate to the creator, NicoAICP https://ko-fi.com/uwuvci
+If you'd like to donate to the creator, NicoAICP: https://ko-fi.com/uwuvci

+If you have any questions, check out the FAQ below.

-If you have any questions about anything, feel free to reach out on the discord.
+If you have any questions about anything, checkout the FAQ below, and don't hestitate to check out the Discord server.

 ##############################################################################################################################################################################
 									FAQ
 ##############################################################################################################################################################################
-I, ZestyTS, have been making this FAQ since I took over UWUVCI-3, and with the update of V3.Z-B a bunch of things were overhauled or changed, so much that the FAQ needs to be completely redone.
+I, ZestyTS, have been maintaining this FAQ since I took over UWUVCI-3.
+With the update of V3.Z-B, a lot of things were overhauled or changed, so the FAQ needed to be completely redone.

 1) I don't know how to use UWUVCI, can you show me?